-- Push Content – Push out content using social media and email so that it gets noticed.
+- Push Content – Use social media and email to push out content and get noticed.

 - Pull Content – Develop SEO-friendly content so that it pulls in attention from directories and search engines.

 In developing a content strategy, consider the development of cornerstone content that can serve as a basis for consistent marketing.
-A video and a blog post could serve as cornerstone content that is then subdivided into smaller segments that are pushed out in “bite sizes” on social media, email blasts, and print media.
+A video and a blog post are cornerstone content that is then subdivided into smaller segments.
+Social media, email blasts, and print media then push out these segments in “bite sizes”.
 This article that you’re reading now is a blog post that serves as cornerstone content for Country Fried Creative.
 Once you have a great story to tell and great content to tell that story, the challenge is to get it in front of a large audience.
 There’s no better way to get a message out to a large audience than advertising.

 Most all of us are familiar with advertising through paid promotions.
 What’s relatively new is the concept of digital advertising.
-The digital marketing world has had two effects on advertising – (1) it’s tended to lower the cost of promotions (compared to traditional media) and (2) made advertising effectiveness easier to track.
+The digital marketing world has effected advertising in two ways– (1) it lowered the cost of promotions (compared to traditional media) and (2) made advertising effectiveness easier to track.
 Advertising amplifies your marketing message to a large audience.
 It fills in the gaps of your marketing strategy by serving as a constant reminder that you’re out there.
 Here are some tips to make the most of advertising.

 - Digital Ads – Use these on sites that your customers are likely to visit as reminders of who you are.

-- Paid Search – The top of most search results are the paid listings (sometimes called Pay-Per-Click PPC).
+- Paid Search – Most search results have paid listings at the top of them (sometimes called Pay-Per-Click PPC).